aws/sagemaker-tensorflow-extensions/README.rst

   ds = PipeModeDataset(channel='training', record_format='TFRecord')

-A :python:`PipeModeDataset` should be created for a SageMaker PipeMode channel.
+A :python:`PipeModeDataset` should be created for a SageMaker Pipe Mode channel.
 Each channel corresponds to a single S3 dataset, configured when the training job is created.
-You can create multiple :python:`PipeModeDataset` instances over different channels to read from multiple S3 datasets in the same training program.
+You can create multiple :python:`PipeModeDataset` instances over different channels to read from multiple S3 datasets in the same training job.

 A :python:`PipeModeDataset` can read TFRecord, RecordIO, or text line records, by using the :code:`record_format` constructor argument.
-The :code:`record_format` kwarg can be set to either :code:`RecordIO`, :code:`TFRecord`, or :code:`TextLine` to differentiate between the three encodings. :code:`RecordIO` is the default.
+The :code:`record_format` keyword argument can be set to either :code:`RecordIO`, :code:`TFRecord`, or :code:`TextLine` to differentiate between the three encodings. :code:`RecordIO` is the default.

 A :python:`PipeModeDataset` is a regular TensorFlow :python:`Dataset` and as such can be used in TensorFlow input processing pipelines, and in TensorFlow Estimator :code:`input_fn` definitions.
 All :python:`Dataset` operations are supported on :python:`PipeModeDataset`.
 The following code snippet shows how to create a batching and parsing :python:`Dataset` that reads data from a SageMaker Pipe Mode channel: